The Awful Truth: Cast support for improvisation

 According to Bellamy, after the first five days, the three leads began to believe McCarey was a comedy genius.
 McCarey believed that improvisation was the key to great comedy. "[A] lot of times we'd go into a scene [on The Awful Truth] with nothing at all", he said.
-His working method was to ask his cast to improvise the scene, creating their own dialogue and blocking their own action before allowing cameras to roll.
+His working method was to ask his cast to improvise the scene, creating their dialogue and blocking their action before allowing cameras to roll.
 If a problem arose with a scene, McCarey would sit at a piano on the set and pick out tunes and sing until a solution came to him.
 McCarey supported his actors' comedy and other choices, which quickly alleviated the tension which had built up on the set.
-For example, Ralph Bellamy was told to bring a selection of clothing from his own extensive, personal wardrobe.
-He did so, but was worried that he had not been given costuming.
+Ralph Bellamy was told to bring a selection of clothing from his extensive wardrobe.
+He worried that he had not been given costuming.
 McCarey told him that the clothes he'd brought from home fit the part perfectly, which made Bellamy feel comfortable in his acting and comedy choices.
-McCarey was also extremely patient with his cast, understanding of their concerns, and sympathetic to their needs and problems.
-He also used his own wit to keep his cast in good humor.
+McCarey was also extremely patient with his cast, understanding of their concerns and sympathetic to their needs and problems.
+He also used his wit to keep his cast in good humor.
 Irene Dunne later recalled that the entire cast loved working on the picture because every day was full of laughter.
 Many actors didn't want each day's work to end, because they were having such a good time.

 Cary Grant began trusting the director once he realized that McCarey recognized Grant's strengths and welcomed Grant's ideas about blocking, dialogue, and comic bits.
-McCarey also had the ability to get his performers to mimic his own unique mannerisms.
+McCarey also had the ability to get his performers to mimic his unique mannerisms.
 (It was something Irene Dunne thoroughly admired.)
 McCarey taught Grant a repertoire of comic vocalizations (like grunts) and movements and asked him to work with them.
 In turn, Grant imitated much of McCarey's own mannerisms and personality, becoming a "clone" of McCarey.
-Grant biographer Graham McCann says it would be an "overstatement" to say that McCarey gave Grant an on-screen personality.
+Grant biographer Graham McCann says it would be an "overstatement" to say that McCarey gave Grant a screen personality.
 Grant had been working on this acting persona for some time; McCarey merely made Grant think more precisely about what he was trying to accomplish on camera.
-Additionally, McCarey worked to give Grant comic dialogue and physical comedy (like pratfalls) as well as sophisticated dialogue and urbane moments, efforts which Grant also deeply appreciated.
-Over time, Grant came to feel liberated rather than inhibited by the lack of a script, and seized the chance to make sure that the film's humor reflected his own.
+McCarey worked to give Grant comic dialogue and physical comedy (like pratfalls) as well as sophisticated dialogue and urbane moments, efforts which Grant also deeply appreciated.
+Grant came to feel liberated rather than inhibited by the lack of a script, and seized the chance to make sure that the film's humor reflected his.
 According to Ralph Bellamy, Grant enjoyed knowing that the audience was laughing at him, and worked to encourage it.
 Grant also used his early feelings of frustration to build his character's emotional and sexual frustration in the film.